koteshrv/googlemeet-telegrambot/README.md

-send - sends message to google meet chat that was received when reply is used logout - logs out google account pagesource - sends pagesource of the driver
+send - sends message to google meet chat that was received when reply is used logout - logs out google account pagesource - sends pagesource of the driver capcha - used to send capcha if asked while logging in
 ```

 ## How to start using this